-Medicare beneficiaries who cannot afford to pay their Medicare premiums and other medical costs may be able to get help from their state.
+Seniors who can’t afford to pay their Medicare premiums and other medical costs may be able to get some assistance from their states.
 There are four different Medicare Savings Programs (MSPs) that help pay some or all of a senior’s Medicare premiums and may also pay Medicare deductibles, copayments and coinsurance.

 Each program is described in further detail below.
 Keep in mind that the income and resource limits may vary slightly from state to state.
-If you believe you may be eligible, it is worth applying even if your income and resources are slightly higher than the cutoff.
+If you believe you may be eligible, it is worth applying or at least checking with your state’s Medicaid agency regarding specific financial eligibility criteria, even if your income and resources are higher than the 2021 thresholds listed here.

 Medicare beneficiaries must re-apply for the QI program each year, and help is granted on a first-come, first-served basis.
 Individuals who already receive QI benefits are given priority over those who apply for the first time.

 Qualified Disabled Working Individuals Program (QDWI)The QDWI program is more complex and less common than the others.
 It only provides assistance with paying for Medicare Part A premiums.
 A beneficiary may be eligible if they are under age 65, have a disabling impairment, lost their free Medicare Part A when they successfully returned to work and do not qualify for Medicaid.
 Eligible individuals must also meet income and resource requirements.
 The monthly income and annual resource limits for an individual are $4,379 and $4,000, respectively.
 For a couple, the income and resource limits are $5,892 and $6,000, respectively.

 Medicare beneficiaries who are eligible for the QMB, SLMB and QI programs also qualify automatically for another program called Extra Help.
 Extra Help provides assistance with the costs of Medicare prescription drug coverage (Part D).